 The reasons to dismiss the promise included their misery, God’s persistent silence, and the self-protection benefits of avoiding false hope.

-The arguments for believing in the promise included their existence, the legacy of their forefathers, and their desire for freedom.
+Conversely, the arguments for believing in the promise included their existence, the legacy of their forefathers, and their desire for freedom.

 For Us